ZahiAhmed/Chaos/README.md

 # [Chaos and Harmony](https://chaos-2ce2.onrender.com/)

-Chaos n' Harmony is a full-stack web application clone of Discord.
+Chaos in Harmony is a full-stack web application clone of Discord.
 It connects users by being able to create servers or clubs and also has an integrated friendlist for each user.

 ## Features